-In-floor Radiant Heat: Flooring can be installed over 1/2" / 12 mm embedded water-based radiant heat using the floating method.
-Maximum operating temperature should never exceed 85°F / 30°C. Use of an in-floor temperature sensor is recommended to avoid overheating.

-• Turn the heat off for 24 hours before, during and 24 hours after installation when installing over radiant heated subfloors.

-• Before installing over newly constructed radiant heat systems, operate the system at maximum capacity to force any residual moisture from the cementitious topping of the radiant heat system.

-• Make sure that the temperature in the room is maintained consistent between 70-80°F / 20-25°C before and during the installation.
+- In-floor Radiant Heat: Flooring can be installed over 1/2" / 12 mm embedded radiant heat using the floating method. - Maximum operating temperature should never exceed 85°F / 30°C. Use of an in-floor temperature sensor is recommended to avoid overheating. - Turn the heat off for 24 hours before, during and 24 hours after installation when installing over radiant heated subfloors. - Operate the system at maximum capacity for 48 hours to force any residual moisture from the cementitious topping of the radiant heat system at least 4 days before installation. - The maximum moisture content of the screed is 1.5 % (CM method). - Make sure that the temperature in the room is maintained consistent between 50-90°F / 10-32°C before and during the installation.